atoum/atoum/README.markdown

 * `apc.enable_cli`, whether to enable or disable APC for PHP CLI ;

 In order to use [APC](http://fr.php.net/manual/en/apc.configuration.php) with *atoum*, you have to set `apc.enabled` and `apc.enable_cli` to `1`, otherwise, it won't be enabled for the PHP CLI version, which is used by *atoum*.

+### Getting segfault when mocking objects
+When using *atoum* and mocking objects, you will sometime get segfaults coming from PHP.

+**This is not an atoum bug** : these segfaults are caused by [XDebug](http://xdebug.org/) (< 2.1.0) which has problem handling reflection in some cases.
+To check the current version of [XDebug](http://xdebug.org/), you can run `php -v`.

+To fix this issue, you have to update [XDebug](http://xdebug.org/) to the latest stable version (which is currently 2.1.3) :

+	# pecl update-channels
+	# pecl upgrade xdebug

+To be sure that [XDebug](http://xdebug.org/) has been succefully updated, you can run `php -v` and check the new version number.
+When you are done updating [XDebug](http://xdebug.org/), run `php mageekguy.atoum.phar --test-it` to be sure that all the segfaults have gone and that atoum is working.